This tutorial gets you off the ground with Angular. We are going to use the official CLI (command line) tool to generate boilerplate code.

 - Imports: routes and modules go here.

-- Bootstrap: list the component you want to load when the app starts.
+- Bootstrap: list the components you want to load when the app starts.
 In our case is

 @NgModule we have

 @Component.
 Again, the most important part is the value of the attributes (metadata).
 We have

 selector: is the name of the component.
 Remember that we had